sergviva/Aspose.Email-Documentation/java/developer-guide/working-with-exchange-ews-client/working-with-exchange-mailbox-and-messages/_index.md

 }
 ~~~
 ## **Copying Messages**
-Aspose.Email API allows to copy a message from one folder to another folder using the CopyItem method.
+Aspose.Email API allows to copy a message from one folder to another folder using the [copyItem](https://apireference.aspose.com/email/java/com.aspose.email/IEWSClient#copyItem\(java.lang.String,%20java.lang.String\)) method.
 The overloaded version of this method returns the Unique URI of the copied message as shown in this article.
 ### **Copying a Message to Another Folder**
 The following code snippet shows you how to copy a message to another folder.